205 East Lohman Avenue

-We have been very fortunate to have received so many donations from the community.
-We gladly accept donations of money, time, equipment, and supplies.
-Please see the Contribute Page for more information.
+Community donations have built Cruces Creatives!
+We gratefully accept donations of money, time, equipment, and supplies.
+Please see the Donate Page for more information.
 We also have a Corporate Sponsorship Program for businesses.

-Take a fifteen minute tour of Cruces Creatives during any of our business hours.
-A front desk monitor is always available to answer any questions you may have.
+Yes!
+Take a free, fifteen-minute tour of Cruces Creatives during any of our open hours, when a front desk monitor is always available to answer any questions that you may have.

-For larger tours, please contact us to schedule, and perhaps customize, a tour for you.
+For group tours, please contact us in advance to schedule.
 There is a small fee, based on the number of visitors, for a group tour.

-You can view upcoming events on the Home Page or, for more events, use the Events Page.
+You can view upcoming events on the Events Page.
 You can fill in the information on the Contact Page and you will receive a newsletter via email each week that will keep you up-to-date with the makerspace.

-As a member, you have full access to the facility during business hours.
+As a member, you have full access to all of the tools and workspaces at the main facility during business hours.
 Membership also includes introductory safety and/or skills classes for each of our major areas.
-Safety classes are mandatory for areas having potentially hazardous tools.
+Safety classes are mandatory for areas with potentially hazardous tools.

-In a broader sense, being a member means inclusion in a culture of creative, talented, and dedicated people who are working to improve our community.
+In a broader sense, being a member means joining a culture of creative, talented, and dedicated people who are working to improve our community.